-Stuart Anderson is a Consultant Neuropsychologist and HCPC-Registered Clinical Psychologist based in Sussex (UK).
+Stuart Anderson is a Consultant Neuropsychologist and HCPC-Registered Clinical Psychologist with practice locations in Sussex and the Channel Islands.
 He is a Fellow of the British Psychological Society (BPS), is listed in the BPS Specialist Register of Clinical Neuropsychologists and has extensive experience working with individuals with acquired brain injury and neuropsychological difficulties.

 What is a Neuropsychological Assessment?